OtleyMakerSpace/oms-display/README.md

 Downloads the bank holidays from https://www.gov.uk/bank-holidays if needed.

+Optionally publishes MQTT messages which specify which set of daily images is being displayed.
+This is used to sync the RGB LED matrix display theme to this one.

 The slide show runs on a Raspberry Pi, which reboots at the end of the night.

 ---